Supermac30/SmallerOtherProjects/Gradius++/README.md

 To play download this directory and run the HTML file in your browser.

 ## controls
-WASD for movement and space to shoot.
+press WASD for movement and space to shoot.
 R is to restart.